Item Details

 Category:

 And Women Must Weep, is a 1937 lithograph by Rockwell Kent (1882-1971).
-Signed lower right.
+Inscribed lower right in the plate: “KENT © 1937.”

 Measuring at 10 3/8 by 7 3/4 inches, this lithograph is number 113 in Dan Burne Jones’s book, The Prints of Rockwell Kent: A Catalogue Raisonné.

 In And Women Must Weep we are immediately struck by the sorrowful woman standing at her doorway.
-Less obvious, though essential to the understanding of the composition, are the figures, one carrying an American flag, marching off, on the other side of the picket fence.
+Less obvious, though essential to the understanding of the composition, are the additional figures on the other side of the picket fence, one carrying an American flag, marching off.
 Considering the context of the times – 1937 – Kent’s reference was probably to the ongoing civil war in Spain – the “Spanish Civil War,” between the Republicans and the Nationalists.
-(Also see my nearly daily postings on Instagram postings – #scottrferris – for more information on Rockwell Kent.)
+(The late novelist Russell Banks’s book, “The Reserve,” is loosely based on Kent’s life, and the war, during this time period.)